PROCESSING CENTER Hours:

 Continuing Education Requirements

-2018 is a renewal year for all licensees of the Board of Chiropractic.
-As part of the renewal process, licencees will need to complete thirty (30) hours of continuing education (CE) every two (2) years, which includes three (3) hours in the subject of communicable disease (including HIV/AIDS), two (2) hours in the subject of LGBTQ cultural competency, and five (5) hours in any combination of ethics, risk management, documentation and record keeping, or cultural competency.
+As part of the renewal process, licensees will need to complete thirty (30) hours of continuing education (CE) every two (2) years, which includes two (2) hours in the subject of LGBTQ cultural competency and three (3) hours in a topic designated as a DC Health identified public health priority.

 Board Meeting Materials